c2995509/data-analytics-power-bi-report732/README.md

    Seelectthe visual line chart Icon and place in required position in the report window Select the correct measure and the correct data field by means of draging from the table list into repective visual blank boxesOpen the format pane of the visual and change the relevant section
    ![image](https://github.com/c2995509/data-analytics-power-bi-report732/assets/2935215/9900b770-d5fc-4d92-9bdb-d399656c3401)
-   Once line graph has been position and relevant details have been added, the next step is to format various element off the graph by selecting the format option and modify the relevant options listed in the format, like changing text size, text colour, adding a title. etc
+   Once line graph has been position and relevant details have been added, the next step is to format various element off the graph by selecting the format option and modify the relevant options listed in the format,
-   The final step is to create a trend line, you do this by selecting the further analyse tool and switch on the trend line and switching on the forecast and setting to the requirements.
+   like changing text size, text colour, adding a title. etc The final step is to create a trend line, you do this by selecting the further analyse tool and switch on the trend line and switching on the forecast and setting to the requirements.
    ![image](https://github.com/c2995509/data-analytics-power-bi-report732/assets/2935215/a74b5f29-83d0-49c1-ba73-d07e6ccd301f)
    Save the file once line graph is completed
 5. Bar Chart
+   Build a bar chart to show Number of Customers by Category The first step is to create therequired measure calculation Total Customers = DISTINCTCOUNT(Orders[User ID]) This method using the distinct function will count all customers just once and will ignore any further orders made by existing customer.
+   After the measure has been created, select the relevant icon from the visual options, place resize accordingly.
+Then drag the Total Customers into the Y axis box, making sure it does not sum the total again, Then open the product table and drag the category field into the the X axis box.
+Then open the format element of the visual panel and make relevantadjustment to the graph, For example give the graph a title, change the font size and colour.
-6. Data Table
+7. Data Table
-7. Doonut
-8. SLider
+8. Doonut
-9.
+9. SLider
+10.